Ideas for Low-Cost Kids Ministry Events

 "Simple events feel more real than elaborate productions that feel fake."

-"Daughter still talks about movie night with bedsheets like it was Disneyland."
+"My daughter still talks about movie night with bedsheets like it was Disneyland."

 Planning More Cheap Stuff